An El Niño event often results in less rainfall than average over much of eastern Australia.

 El Niño summers tend to be warmer across south eastern Australia with hotter daily temperature extremes but fewer long warm spells.
 Further north, El Niño is associated with both an increase in individual extreme hot days and multi-day warm spells.

-Both of the maps above are composites of 14 El Niño years.
-For each of these El Niño years, the deciles for the winter–spring and summer periods are calculated against all years from 1900 to 2019.
+The maps above are composites of 14 El Niño event years for rainfall and 13 El Niño event years for temperature.
+For each of these El Niño years, the deciles for the winter–spring and summer periods are calculated against all years from all years since data was available to 2023.
 These deciles are then averaged for each point in Australia, and the result mapped.
 Rainfall for El Niño years will not follow an identical pattern to the maps above.
 These maps show average patterns.
 In reality, each event will be slightly different and it is always possible for areas of above-average rainfall to still occur during an El Niño event.